Ferrite: A Judgmental Embedding of Session Types in Rust: Ferrite -- A Judgmental Embedding of

-For each $\sillr$ session type, Ferrite defines a corresponding Rust struct that implements the trait \code{Protocol}, yielding the listing shown in \tabref{tab:sills_connectives}.
-Corresponding implementations for $\epsilon$ (\code{End}) and $\tau \recvval A$ (\code{ReceiveValue<T, A>}) are shown below.
-When a session type is nested within another session type, such as in the case of \code{ReceiveValue<T, A>}, the constraint to implement \code{Protocol} is propagated to the inner session type, requiring \code{A} to implement \code{Protocol} too:
+For each $\sillr$ session type, Ferrite defines a corresponding Rust struct that implements the trait \code{Protocol}, yielding the listing shown in \Cref{tab:ferrite}.
+Implementations for $\epsilon$ (\code{End}) and $\tau \recvval A$ (\code{ReceiveValue<T, A>}) are shown below.
+When a session type is nested within another session type, such as in the case of \code{ReceiveValue<T, A>}, the constraint to implement \code{Protocol} is propagated to the inner session type, requiring \code{A} to also implement \code{Protocol}:

-Whereas Ferrite delegates the handling of the shared context $\Gamma$ to Rust with the obligation that shared channels implement Rust's trait \code{Clone} to permit contraction, it encodes the linear context $\Delta$ explicitly.
+Thus, while Ferrite delegates the handling of the shared/structural context $\Gamma$ to Rust, the encoding of the linear context $\Delta$ is explicit.
 Being affine, the Rust type system permits weakening, a structural property rejected by linear logic.
-Ferrite encodes a linear context as a type-level list of the form \code{(A0, (A1, ()))}, with all its type elements \code{A$_i$} implementing \code{Protocol}.
-Using the unit type \code{()} for the empty list and the tuple constructor \code{(\_,\_)} for the cons cell, we can implement the \code{Context} trait inductively as follows:
+Ferrite encodes a linear context as a heterogeneous (type-level) list~\cite{HList} of the form \codee{HList![A$_0$, A$_1$, ..., A$_{N-1}$]}, with all its type elements \codee{A$_i$} implementing \code{Protocol}.
+Internally, the \code{HList} macro desugars the type-level list into a nested tuple \codee{(A$_0$, (A$_1$, (..., (A$_{N-1}$, ()))))}.
+The unit type \code{()} is used as the empty list (\code{HNil}) and the tuple constructor \code{(,)} is used as the \code{HCons} constructor.
+The implementation for \code{Context} is defined inductively as follows:

-The use of a type-level list for encoding the linear context has the advantage that it allows the context to be of arbitrary length.
-Its disadvantage is that it imposes an order on the context's elements, disallowing exchange.
-In the next two sections, we discuss how to make up for the loss of exchange and support random access to context elements using lenses.
-In prepration of this discussion, we find it helpful to introduce a variant of $\sillr$ typing rules that use an ordered context $\Sigma$ instead of the linear context $\Delta$ and a lens for random access to the elements in $\Sigma$.
-We call this variant \SILLSigma and label \SILLSigma typing rules with the subscript $\Sigma$ to set them apart from regular \SILLR typing rules.
-In \SILLSigma, the context $\Sigma$ is inductively defined as follows, mirroring the inductive definition of \code{Context}: \begin{small}